NVIDIA/CUDALibrarySamples/nvJPEG/Image-Resize-WaterMark/README.md

 ## Description

-This code demonstrates Image resize and Watermarking (Alpha Blending) utility using NPP resize and nvJPEG library.
+This code demonstrates Image resize and Image Watermarking (Alpha Blending) functionality used from NPP library and Image encoder/decoder from nvJPEG library.

 ## Key Concepts